Skip to main content

 (Image credit: Housemarque / Sony)

-The first King we know of was Arnold Delroy, the Commander of Echelon 1, but audio logs show that his comrade Micah Wilde either successfully replaced him, or was at least planning to, so it's possible that the King Arjun battles is either Delroy or Wilde – though in a sense it doesn't matter which one, as the end point of the Path is the same.
+The first King we know of was Arnold Delroy, the Commander of Echelon 1, but audio logs show that his comrade Micah Wilde either successfully replaced him, or was at least planning to, so it's possible the King that Arjun battles is either Delroy or Wilde – though in a sense it doesn't matter which one, as the end point of the Path is the same.

 All that being said, there's also some implication that Arjun repeatedly dying and coming back to life in the Passage (not to mention the warped chronology of Carcosa) means that he might be many of these Kings, effectively murdering himself in a repeating cycle.